 Schools and Programs

-Schools At a Glance
+Schools at a Glance

 Hillsborough County Public Schools' Adult Education programs help Tampa residents get the basic education they need to acquire gainful employment.
 Adult students can earn a high school diploma, learn to speak English, prepare for American citizenship and acquire workplace skills.

-This program is for students 16 years and older who are no longer enrolled in school.
+The High School Diploma Program is for students 16 years and older who are no longer enrolled in school.
 Students in the program complete the remaining courses and assessments they need to earn their diploma.
 Classes are offered in a classroom setting as well as online.

-Students in this class learn English communication skills in speaking, reading, speaking and listening.
-The school's Adult Education Department also provide social and cultural services to ESOL participants.
+Students in the English for Speakers of Other Languages (ESOL) Program learn English communication skills in speaking, reading, and listening.
+The school's Adult Education Department also provides social and cultural services to ESOL participants.

-Hillsborough Community College Adult Vocational Programs
+HCC Adult Vocational Programs

 Hillsborough Community College has five campuses in the Tampa area.
 Its adult vocational programs award students certificates for training hours completed for a variety of in-demand jobs.

-Students can enroll in a 63-credit Associate of Science in Early Childhood Management program that emphasizes the education, care and guidance of children.
+Students can enroll in a 63-credit Associate of Science in Early Childhood Management program that emphasizes the education, care, and guidance of children.
 They can also earn an Early Childhood Staff Credential by completing 610 hours of training.